Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 The most effective EOR relationships start with a clear hiring plan and end with transparent service-level agreements.
 Here's how to choose a LatAm EOR partner, step by step.

 Step 1.
 Define your hiring model.
-Decide whether you will employ full-time staff, contractors, or a mix.
-Some EORs handle both; others specialize.
+Decide whether you need COR coverage, EOR coverage, direct contracts, or a mix.
+Some providers handle all three; others specialize in one structure.

 Step 2.
 Confirm compliance coverage.
 Ask each provider how they handle labor law updates, statutory benefits, and terminations.
-A strong EOR can show documentation and explain the local implications of each clause.
+A strong provider can show documentation and explain the local implications of each clause.

 Step 3.
 Evaluate benefits quality.
 Request a sample benefits summary.
-Competitive healthcare, paid leave, and pension contributions vary by country, but good EORs balance legal minimums with talent expectations.
+Competitive healthcare, paid leave, and pension contributions vary by country, but good providers balance legal minimums with talent expectations.

 Step 4.
 Review payroll operations.
 Understand how pay cycles, corrections, and reimbursements are managed.
-Some EORs centralize invoices in USD, while others pay in local currency.
+Some providers centralize invoices in USD, while others pay in local currency.

 Step 5.
 Examine data and security policies.
 Check for data protection agreements, compliance with frameworks like SOC 2 or ISO 27001, and clarity on where data is stored.